 A liquid bath often enables better uniformity and accuracy than a dry-block due to better heat transfer of liquid.

-So, this sounds like a favorable option?
+So, this starts to sounds like a favorable option?

 A liquid bath has anyhow several drawbacks as to why it is not always the best option:

 - A liquid bath always includes some sort of liquid, such as silicone oil, and often you don’t want to contaminate the sanitary sensor in such a liquid.
 There is a lot of cleaning after the calibration to ensure that the sensor is clean when installed back into the process.

 - Handling of hot oil is dangerous and any spills may cause injuries.